WayneCrawford/tiskitpy/README.md

-remove_regular_transients
+rptransient
 =========================

-Remove regularly-spaced transients from OBS data
+Remove periodic transient(s) from seismological data

 Based on Matlab code by E Wielandt, used in Deen et al., 2017